 Given current healthcare statistics, it is vital to expand our knowledge and awareness, when it comes to our heart health and all aspects of the cardiovascular system.
 With heart disease today being the number one killer of North Americans and affecting between 1 in 2 to 3 people, it is wise to always be aware of how our lifestyle habits are impacting our health.
-We know today that heart disease is first and foremost a lifestyle disease and each one of us can do lots to minimize the risk, if not entirely prevent ourselves from getting any aspect of cardiovascular disease.
+We know today that **heart disease is, first and foremost, a lifestyle disease and each one of us can do lots to minimize the risk, if not entirely prevent ourselves from suffering from any of the symptoms of cardiovascular disease.

-Whether you are a vegetarian, vegan or eat animal products regularly, most research shows that we are simply not getting enough of these protective essential fatty acids in our diet today.
-One of the key aspects throwing off our balance, is the presence of too many unhealthy fats.
-Often they contain omega-6 fatty acids—which we are getting too much of today—and which can play a role in competing in the natural conversion process that should take place within each of our bodies of ALA to EPA to DHA.
+Whether you eat a vegan or vegetarian diet, or one that includes animal foods, common research shows that we are simply not getting enough of these protective essential fatty acids in our diet today.
+One key reason for this is the presence of too many unhealthy fats, from oils and animal foods.
+These contain high amounts of omega-6 fatty acids, which we are getting too much of today, and which compete with omega-3 fatty acids during assimilation, interfering with the natural conversion process that should take place within our bodies where ALA converts to EPA, which converts to DHA.

 Nature’s Way EfaGold Neuromins DHA

 Nature’s Way is known as America’s leader in herbal medicine for over 40 years.
 They have a wide selection of reputable products, with the EfaGold Neuromins Plant Source DHA Softgels being one of their best products.
 They provide a source of the essential fatty acid DHA directly from the source — marine microalgae, and do not contain any heavy metals, including mercury, chemical solvents, sugars, artificial colors, flavors or preservatives.
 They come in 100mg and 200mg strengths, and packages of 30 or 60 softgels.